Matt Hedges

-Matthew James Hedges (born April 1, 1990) is an American former professional soccer player who played as a center-back in Major League Soccer.
+Matthew James Hedges (born April 1, 1990) is an American former professional soccer player who played as a center-back.
+Hedges is currently the assistant manager for North Texas SC.

 He most notably played for FC Dallas, Toronto FC, and Austin FC.

 Hedges was considered one of the best defenders in the MLS since 2014, landing on the MLS Best XI in 2015 and 2016, and winning the MLS Defender of the Year Award in 2016.

 Club career

 College and amateur

 Hedges was born in New York but grew up in Carmel, Indiana.
 He attended Carmel High School (Carmel, Indiana), where he was a member of the 2006 Greyhounds soccer team that went undefeated, and won both the IHSAA Boys' Soccer State Championship and the NSCAA National Championship.
 He played college soccer at Butler University between 2008 and 2010, and at the University of North Carolina in 2011.

 During his time at Butler, Hedges was named to the NSCAA All-America Second Team as a junior, and he was also named Horizon League Defender of the Year in both his junior and sophomore years.
 After transferring to North Carolina, he was named ACC Defensive Player of the Year and to the NSCAA All-America First Team.
 He scored 6 times on the season and helped lead the Tar Heels defense to a 0.69 goals-against average en route to the 2011 NCAA National Championship.

 Hedges spent time with USL Premier Development League club Fort Wayne Fever in 2009, making 9 appearances.
 He also spent time with USL PDL club Reading United in 2010 and 2011, scoring 4 goals in 24 appearances.